ucpu/qasmint/README.md

 Instructions descriptions in the following chapters use [brackets] to denote placeholders, which should be replaced by actual values in the programs.

 Placeholders can be replaced by a name of a register (eg. `z` or `K`).
-Some instructions allow use of a structure (eg. `SS` or `QB`).
+Some instructions allow use of a structure (eg. stack `SS` or queue `QB`).
-Additionally, memory pools may, also have address specified (eg. `MC@42` - which denotes 42nd element of the C memory pool).
+Additionally, memory pools may have address specified (eg. `MC@42` - which denotes 42nd element of the C memory pool).

 > _Note:_ Some instructions can be used with some structures or registers only.
 This is usually indicated further in the description by highlighting the type.